Fiat's wage talks with unions in Italy stall

-TORINO, Italy Fiat-Chrysler's FIA.MI pay talks with Italian unions stalled on Wednesday after the automaker said it could not grant wage increases this year given tough market conditions, the company and labour officials said.
+TORINO, Italy Feb 5 Fiat-Chrysler's pay talks with Italian unions stalled on Wednesday after the automaker said it could not grant wage increases this year given tough market conditions, the company and labour officials said.

 The talks are being closely followed by Italy's government and unions for any signs that Fiat, which was founded in Italy 115 years ago, may be reneging on its pledge to protect car manufacturing and jobs in its home market, especially after its deal to take full control of U.S. unit Chrysler.

-Unions in Italy have asked for a 90 euros (73.49 pounds) increase in monthly salaries for 2014-15.
+Unions in Italy have asked for a 90 euros ($120) increase in monthly salaries for 2014-15.
 Negotiations have been suspended until a yet to be defined date.

 "Given that the EMEA region is loss-making, the European market is in difficulty and given that a series of investments have already been launched in Italy, it is difficult for the company to accept wage increase requests this year," a Fiat spokesman said.